vatpac-technology/sops/docs/aerodromes/classd/Moorabbin.md

 ### Departures
 Autorelease is not in effect at YMMB and all departures into the overlying Class C airspace require a 'Next' call.
 They must not be issued a takeoff clearance until a release has been obtained.

+The standard assignable level for departures into CTA is `A050` or `RFL` if lower.

 !!! example
     <span class="hotline">**MB ADC** -> **MDS**</span>: "Next, SGE"
     <span class="hotline">**MDS** -> **MB ADC**</span>: "SGE, unrestricted"